Alex Midlen

 Supervisor: Dr Ariell Ahearn

-The making of a global blue economy ‘governmentality’?
-Alternative futures in governance of marine resources.
+The making of a global blue economy 'governmentality': understanding space and power in the blue economy

 Academic Profile